 We strongly support the work of the Extractive Industries Transparency Initiative (EITI), a leading global standard that strengthens governance by promoting transparency and accountability in the oil, gas, and mining sectors.
 The EITI requires participating governments to establish a multi-stakeholder steering group comprised of representatives of governments, business, and civil society to oversee a process in which companies declare material payments to government, and the government declares all material receipts from extractive companies.
 These figures are reconciled, and any discrepancies are identified and investigated by an independent expert.

 We have been a Supporting Company of the EITI since 2012.
-Kosmos has operations in six countries that have implemented or are in the process of implementing the EITI: Côte d’Ivoire, Ghana, Mauritania, São Tomé and Príncipe, Senegal, and Suriname.
+Kosmos has operations in several countries that have implemented or are in the process of implementing the EITI: Ghana, Mauritania, São Tomé and Príncipe, and Senegal.
 In these countries, we engage with the EITI through feedback and dialogue in the multi-stakeholder groups.
-Kosmos is a member of the EITI steering committee in Ghana, Suriname, and as of 2018, in São Tomé and Príncipe as well.
-We play an active role in the EITI process in Mauritania and Senegal.
+Kosmos is an alternate member of the EITI’s Board of Directors.

 We advocate for the adoption of EITI by our host governments.
 When we operate in countries that are not yet members of the EITI, we actively promote the EITI and the transparent management of any revenues from natural resources.